 - This team also provides clients with free CPD events that contribute towards professional obligations required by RICS, RIBA, CABE, CIOB.

 The not so good: Pre-application and feasibility advice, often providing valuable guidance which can save money and time in delivering projects.
 We offer support to graduates giving friendly advice through a single point of contact - this allows building control to make strong contacts with the building surveyors at the start of their career, which will hopefully be maintained through their career using LABC services and we have a professional fully qualified team which delivers a valuable service the clients appreciate.
 This team also provides free CPD events that contribute towards professional development obligations required by RICS, RIBA, CABE, CIOB.

 You'd be surprised how many people give us incorrect email addresses, meaning we can't contact you if are lucky enough to be a shortlisted finalist!

 - Go back to the form a few times to make sure you've covered everything (hold on to your password for this, or get in touch with us to retrieve it)

 - Speak to everyone involved who may be able to help you sell your nomination.

 The bad: Submitting a "just OK" submission that may get overlooked.

-The last question is one of the most important: Why your project should win.
+The last question is one of the most important: Why your project/company or construction professional should win.

-The good: Sell your project/partnership/local builder/site manager to us.
+The good: Sell your project/partnership/local builder/construction professional to us.
 Include the biggest achievements or selling points.
 Highlight what's special or innovative about your nomination, how important it is, or the scale of the challenges that were overcome.

-The bad: Making it sound like the most unremarkable project/partnership/local builder/site manager that ever was...
+The bad: Making it sound like the most unremarkable project/partnership/local builder/construction professional that ever was...